lopes/logbook/content/2023-hardening-email.md

 A `softfail` here can be considered a middle ground between failure and neutrality, which is useful when an organization is gradually adopting SPF.

+{% admonition(type="warning", title="Warning") %}
-> **Important**: It is not allowed to have multiple SPF records as the receiving mail server won't know which SPF rules to follow.
+It is not allowed to have multiple SPF records as the receiving mail server won't know which SPF rules to follow.
+{% end %}

 ## DMARC